UBC-MDS/DSCI-532_2024_19_food-price-tracker/reports/m1_proposal.md

 - Mr. Joel reallocates stock to capitalize on the high demand.
 - He improves financial returns and meets market demand via our platform.

-### General Public
-Mr. Daniel is a concerned citizen who has noticed a steady increase in grocery prices in the last three years.
-He is unsure whether this is just due to his purchasing patterns, as relatives across the country have not expressed a similar sentiment.
-It is coming to the new year, and Mr. Daniel needs to identify whether his budget needs to be adjusted and whether it is worth contacting his local government about the issue.

-#### User Story
-- Mr. Daniel logs into the platform and searches for his country.
-- He examines retrieved prices and extends the timeframe to include the last five years.
-- He sees that food prices have indeed increased over the given timeframe.
-- He transitions to a geospatial view, and in his relative's region, prices have not increased.
-- Mr. Daniel now can plan his budget for the upcoming year and resolves to contact his local governmental official to raise this issue.

 ## 4. App sketch and brief description
 ![](../img/sketch_basic.jpg)